Traditional Auction Vs Modern Method of Property Auction

 What are the fees & costs for modern and traditional auctions?

-While with the modern method the buyer pays the auction fees, the seller pays for a legal pack containing legal documents such as searches, the title register from HM Land Registry, and conditions of sale.
-Budget an additional £200 to £500 for the management pack if you’re selling a leasehold property.
+While the buyer pays the auction fees, the seller pays for a legal pack costing £400 to £500 containing legal documents such as searches, the title register from HM Land Registry, and conditions of sale.
+Budget £200 to £500 for the management pack if you’re selling a leasehold property.

 Which type of auction is best for me?